Examples of beta-blockers include:

 If you have certain conditions, you may not be able to take some types of beta-blockers.
 For example, if you have asthma or chronic obstructive pulmonary disease (COPD), certain beta-blockers may make your symptoms worse.
-This class of drugs may also affect diabetes, heart block, peripheral arterial disease, and other conditions.
+This class of drugs may also affect diabetes, asthma, heart block, peripheral artery disease, and other conditions.
 If you are pregnant or nursing, it is important to discuss the risks of taking a beta-blockers with your doctor.

 Talk to your doctor about your condition and any concerns that you have about taking beta-blockers.

 American Heart Association